yiqideren/pst2gmail/README.md

 3. Change into the directory where you build the application
 4. Change into the importer/target folder
 5.  run `java -jar pst-clean-gmail-importer-app-1.0-SNAPSHOT.jar -Dconfig.file=<FULL_PATH_TO_APPLICATION_PROPERTIES_FILE>`
+  *.
+At some point the application will start up your default browser and give you a permissions prompt.
+This will only happen the first time you run the application.
 6. In the interface, enter the following:
   1. Browse to find PST file
   2. Enter output directory where attachments will get placed (or browse)